-The provisions of the Geneva Conventions and the Additional Protocols establish that the red cross and red crescent are symbols protected by international law.
-These provisions define the individuals and services entitled to use the emblems and the purposes for which they may be employed.
+The provisions of the Geneva Conventions and the Additional Protocols establish that the red cross and red crescent, as well as the red crystal for State parties to additional protocol III, are symbols protected by international law.
+These provisions define individuals and services entitled to use the emblems and the purposes for which they may be employed.
 Their use is regulated at all times, during periods of peace as well as during times of armed conflict.
 Any unauthorised use of the emblems is prohibited.